FINANCIAL AID POLICIES

 - If you have a late-starting class and drop it, your financial aid will be adjusted and any changes (tuition, fees, or Bookstore) not covered by financial aid after adjustment is made will become your personal responsibility and will have to be repaid by you.

 - Financial Aid funds are awarded under the assumption that you will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of financial aid that you were originally scheduled to receive.
-Adjustments to financial aid will be made to the students who never attend a class and receive a W, WI, and F and do not attend at least 60 percent of the semester.
+Adjustments to financial aid will be made to the students who never attend a class and receive a W, WI, and F and do not attend more than 60 percent of the semester.

 - Your financial aid award is determined by your enrollment during the academic year.
 The Federal Pell Grant and other aid will be divided between enrollment periods.
 Federal Stafford loans will be disbursed in two separate installments per semester.
 The first disbursement will be applied 30 days after the start of the semester.
 The second disbursement will be applied after the mid-point of the semester.
 Any remaining balance of loan funds, after tuition, fee, book and supply charges are paid, will be mailed to your address on file with the College.